-A manufacturer known as AOpen has announced a new device for the Chrome OS gang.
+A digital tech company known as AOpen has announced a new device to join the Chrome OS gang.

 Why these weird choices?
 It’s because it’s AOpen, which will be covered in detail below.

 Back to the features, the most distinguishing part of the laptop is the built-in kickstand, which keeps it propped up for those business meetings over Google Hangouts or Skype video sessions.
 It’s a pretty convenient thing to have, considering that you don’t have to hold it at an awkward, weird, and tiresome position to have a conversation over the conference call.
 That’s innovation.

 If I were to compare these specs to that of your average Chromebook, it’s about mid-range.

 These specs aren’t too bad, but they’re not impressive either.
 However, word around the web isn’t that the Mini is aimed at the enterprise demographic- this means professionals and the working business people that need some kind of device that’s specifically based on Chrome OS.

 AOpen isn’t a company that you’d consider when you think about devices like this.
 In fact, they’re not really a computer manufacturer at all at their roots.